HANS-Net: Hyperbolic Convolution and Adaptive Temporal Attention for Accurate and Generalizable Liver and Tumor Segmentation in CT Imaging: Results

 \textbf{Segmentation performance of the proposed model.} To evaluate the segmentation performance of our proposed HANS-Net framework, we conducted comprehensive experiments on the LiTS dataset, focusing on accurate liver and tumor delineation.
 The architecture integrates hyperbolic convolutions, wavelet-inspired decomposition, synaptic plasticity mechanisms, and implicit neural representations to capture both global organ structure and local tumor details within a continuous and geometrically informed space.
 All CT volumes were resampled to a uniform resolution of 128~$\times$~128 pixels, and the model was trained for 100 epochs using the Adam optimizer with a learning rate of 0.001 and a batch size of 16.

-As reported in Table~\ref{quantitive_seg}, the HANS-Net framework achieves a Dice score of 96.67\% for liver and 89.84\% for tumors, demonstrating high segmentation precision across both large organ regions and smaller tumor structures.
+As reported in Table~\ref{quantitive_seg}, HANS-Net achieves a Dice score of 96.67\% for liver and 89.84\% for tumors, demonstrating high segmentation precision across both large organ regions and smaller tumor structures.
 The corresponding IoU values of 93.79\% (liver) and 82.39\% (tumor) confirm strong spatial overlap between predictions and ground truth.
 Furthermore, in terms of boundary alignment, the model attains a low Average Symmetric Surface Distance (ASSD) of 0.54 mm for the liver and 0.89 mm for tumors, while the Volume Overlap Error (VOE) remains limited to 6.21\% and 17.61\%, respectively.
+The observed performance gap between liver and tumor segmentation reflects the inherent difficulty of tumor delineation due to substantial heterogeneity in size, shape, contrast, and diffuse boundaries.
+The synaptic plasticity module and implicit neural representation branch specifically address these challenges by adaptively refining tumor-relevant features and modeling continuous boundaries.
 These results validate that HANS-Net effectively integrates geometric and biologically inspired components to produce accurate and anatomically consistent liver tumor segmentation.

+\textbf{Training Dynamics and Convergence.} The training and validation curves for our proposed HANS-Net model demonstrate effective convergence and stable performance in liver and tumor segmentation tasks.
+As shown in Figure \ref{curves}A, both training and validation losses decreased steadily from initial values around 0.7 to approximately 0.1, with training loss converging slightly faster than validation loss, indicating good model generalization without significant overfitting.
+The progression of the Dice score reveals distinct learning patterns between organ types.
+Training Dice scores for liver segmentation in Figure \ref{curves}B rapidly increased from 10\% to more than 90\% within the first 20 epochs, demonstrating the model's ability to quickly capture large anatomical structures.